-As for inflation itself, CPI has been hovering around the Bank of England's target of 2% during 2019, but fell again in both October and November to a three-year low of 1.5% and then even further to 1.3% in December.
+As for inflation itself, CPI has been hovering around the Bank of England's target of 2% during 2019, but fell again in both October and November to a three-year low of 1.5%.
 It is likely to remain close to or under 2% over the next two years and so, it does not pose any immediate concern to the MPC at the current time.
 However, if there was a hard or no deal Brexit, inflation could rise towards 4%, primarily because of imported inflation on the back of a weakening pound.

-With regard to the labour market, growth in numbers employed has been quite resilient through 2019 until the three months to September, where it fell by 58,000.
-However, there was an encouraging pick up again in the three months to October to growth of 24,000 and then a stunning increase of 208,000 in the three months to November.
-The unemployment rate held steady at a 44-year low of 3.8% on the Independent Labour Organisation measure.
-Wage inflation has been steadily falling from a high point of 3.9% in July to 3.4% in November (3-month average regular pay, excluding bonuses).
-This meant that in real terms, (i.e. wage rates higher than CPI inflation), earnings grew by about 2.1%.
+With regard to the labour market, growth in numbers employed has been quite resilient through 2019 until the three months to September where it fell by 58,000.
+However, there was an encouraging pick up again in the three months to October to growth of 24,000, which showed that the labour market was not about to head into a major downturn.
+The unemployment rate held steady at a 44-year low of 3.8% on the Independent Labour Organisation measure in October.
+Wage inflation has been steadily falling from a high point of 3.9% in July to 3.5% in October (3-month average regular pay, excluding bonuses).
+This meant that in real terms, (i.e. wage rates higher than CPI inflation), earnings grew by about 2.0%.
 As the UK economy is very much services sector driven, an increase in household spending power is likely to feed through into providing some support to the overall rate of economic growth in the coming months.
 The other message from the fall in wage growth is that employers are beginning to find it easier to hire suitable staff, indicating that supply pressure in the labour market is easing.